benelan/choroator/README.md

 ### __dataImport.py__

 This is the command line version.
 Name the CSV file you wish to use 'data.csv' and place it in the choropleth/data/csv directory.
+Alternatively, change the file path in the script.
 If one of the command line arguements is misspelled or omitted the default values are chosen.
 The script takes 5 command line arguments with the following options:

 __Data classification__ (web only)
 * 'quantile' (Default)